-Spending a few days running around San Francisco during Christmas break was a blast for the whole family.
-We took a bay cruise, visited Alcatraz Island, took a guided bicycle tour over the Golden Gate Bridge to Salsalito, and walked through Chinatown.
 Home base was the Marriott at Union Square.
 If you want to be in the middle of the downtown action, this is the place to stay!
 We were close to shopping, restaurants, Chinatown.
 The Marriott was fabulous!
 We had an amazing corner room with a great view.
 The staff was super friendly and the hotel was modern and clean.

 There are many cruise lines to choose from in San Francisco.
 We booked our bay cruise through Alcatraz Excursions.
-It was a larger vessel with both indoor seating and outdoor decks.
-It can get chilly outside, so it’s nice to have a place to sit if it gets too cold.
+The boat was fairly large with both indoor seating and outdoor decks.
+It can get chilly outside, so it's nice to have a place to sit if it gets too cold.

 The Highlight of the Bay Cruise

-After the cruise, we walked about a mile to Ghirardelli Square.
+After the cruise, we decided to walk along The Embarcadero to get to Ghirardelli Square.
 There is a lot to see so plan plenty of time to take it all in.
 Right outside Pier 33 was a street performer who drew a crowd so big, I couldn't even get a picture of him!

-Our next stop was Fisherman’s Wharf.
+Our next stop was Fisherman's Wharf.
 You can't go hungry here!
 You can get the most amazing fresh seafood like steamed Dungeness crab and clam chowder served in a sourdough bread bowl from one of the food stalls or one of the many restaurants in the area.
 This is also where the famous Boudin bakery is.
-You must have their sourdough bread.
+Did I mention sourdough bread yet?
+It's so good!
 And if you love tomato basil soup, check out my Homemade Tomato Basil Soup recipe.
 It was inspired by my trip to San Francisco.

 The boats are so pretty in the bay!